LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - All players must use their exact in-game name as their Discord username in the LEAGUE7 server
   - The only permitted exception is the addition of a team tag in brackets (e.g., [L7] Player Name)
   - Persistent non-compliance result in potential disqualification after Staff and Moderation review
-- Regardless of division, players must have played at least one complete game in a best-of-3 L7 match for their team during O.W.L.s to be eligible to compete for their team in N.E.W.T.s.
+- To play in N.E.W.T.s, regardless of division, all players must complete at least one game during O.W.L.s.
 - Players shall only be permitted to participate in, at most, 7 matches during O.W.L.s (Swiss) or 6 matches (Round-Robin).
 For example, a player who plays 5 matches for one team and then switches teams may only play in 2 matches for their new team if playing in a division using Swiss system.
 Match participation must be logged via official match threads monitored by Staff.
 A participation audit may be conducted prior to N.E.W.T.s to confirm player eligibility.
 - Should a player voluntarily leave one team to immediately join another team, the captain of the player's former team shall have the option of placing a "poaching hold" on that player which will prevent that player from playing for their new team for that team's next two matches.
 Poaching holds will only be allowed under the following conditions:
   - The player has played at least once for their former team within the team's past two matches.
   - The captain possibly placing the hold will be added to the ticket where their former player is joining the new team and have the option of declaring their intention to place the hold within 3 days of being notified of the player's intent to leave their team.
 - Teams may only place a maximum of two poaching holds for the season.
-- Rosters for all divisions will be locked at the end of week 7 of O.W.L.s.
 - Should a team fall below 8 active players on their roster due to a player leaving the team on their own initiative or due to player inactivity, they may add new players to their roster to bring them up to at most 8 active players regardless of the roster lock.
 Players recruited under this provision must come from the Free Agent Pool.
 If there are not enough players in the Free Agent Pool, the team may recruit any player not on an active team.